arvidn/libtorrent/docs/manual.rst

 if ``broadcast_lsd`` is set to true, the local peer discovery (or Local Service Discovery) will not only use IP multicast, but also broadcast its messages.
 This can be useful when running on networks that don't support multicast.
-It's off by default since it's inefficient.
+Since broadcast messages might be expensive and disruptive on networks, only every 8th announce uses broadcast.

 ``enable_outgoing_utp``, ``enable_incoming_utp``, ``enable_outgoing_tcp``,
 ``enable_incoming_tcp`` all determines if libtorrent should attempt to make